Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 TOOTH PAIN

 Toothaches that interfere with eating or disrupt your daily routine should never be ignored.
 Addressing pain quickly is important to avoid more serious, long-term dental problems.
 While a prompt visit to our office is the safest way to determine the cause and best treatment for your discomfort, common solutions may include fillings, root canal therapy, or, in some cases, emergency tooth extraction.
 If you are experiencing pain following a recent dental procedure or oral surgery—such as dental implant placement—notify your care team right away.
-The sooner you find help, the faster we can ease your pain and preserve your smile.
+The sooner you seek help, the faster we can relieve your pain and restore your smile.

 BLEEDING GUMS